lyteword/chspurgeon-tod/volume-7/psalm-130.md

 c) Of desertion.

-2\.The height to which it may ascend.
+2\.
+The height to which it may ascend.

 a) To the hearing of God.